What Small Business Owners Need to Know About Tariffs

 • Cut costs where you can: Assess your entire operation.
 Is there somewhere else you can streamline and cut costs?
 Review your overhead and eliminate any non-critical cost

-According to the latest reports.
-President Trump will meet with Chinese President Xi Jinping next week.
-For updates on this dynamic situation check back here—we’ll keep you posted on any changes that may impact your business.
+Continue to check back here—we’ll keep you posted on any changes that may impact your business.